Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 We then subject the mix to our signature, nature-inspired process, adding organic components to generate stronger bindings between the cellulose fibres with no need for resins.

 Next, we add healthy, non-toxic additives to the now upcycled cellulose fibres.
-Once added, we compress and shape the material into a wet panel.
+Once added, we compress and shape the material into a wet board.

 Finally, we feed the wet panel into a drying tunnel, letting the remaining water evaporate with the high airflow and temperature.
 HONEXT® is now ready for use.

-The 100%-recyclable composition of HONEXT® panels allows us to reclaim them at the end of their natural life cycle and produce a new set of panels.
+The 100%-recyclable composition of HONEXT® boards allows us to reclaim them at the end of their natural life cycle and produce a new set of boards.

-Where does the waste used to create our panels come from?
+Where does the waste used to create our boards come from?

 The waste fibres used to produce HONEXT® come from primary sludge waste from paper mills and post-consumer cardboard waste.
 Waste is sourced locally to eliminate the need for transport and related emissions.